ibm-cloud-docs/watson-assistant/analytics-recognition.md

 {: #analytics-recognition}

 [IBM Cloud]{: tag-ibm-cloud}[Plus]{: tag-green}[Enterprise]{: tag-purple}

+ On 17 August 2026, IBM will remove support for using unrecognized requests to generate recommendations and create actions.
+If you use the <b>Recognition</b> page to identify gaps in your assistant and create actions from grouped unrecognized requests, review customer conversations and unrecognized request groups before this date.
+Download any data that you want to retain and complete any required training updates before support is removed.
+{: important}

 Use the **Recognition** page to analyze unrecognized requests.
 You can use this information to create new actions that address questions and issues that aren't being answered by your assistant.
 {: shortdesc}